Google Street View in Europe: Ukraine

+United Kingdom

-Most towns, cities, villages, major and rural roads.
-Including Gibraltar, Jersey and Isle of Man.
+Most towns, cities, villages, major and rural roads, including Jersey, the Isle of Man and some of Gibraltar.

 However, many rural and suburban areas have not been updated since 2009/10.

 For overseas territories, see articles about other continents.

 Future coverage

 Below is a list of the countries that do not currently have official coverage where Street View vehicles are currently driving, where Street View is officially planned, or have reported by media to be driving.